 - Sharing text with an image is the most typical way people use Weibo.
 Since the picture is attractive to viewers and can be searched on Weibo.
 Having an image in posts is important.

-- Hashtags are important for Weibo, only that hashtags on Weibo is signified by “# #” instead of one #.
+- Hashtags are important for Weibo, only that hashtags on Weibo are signified by “# #” instead of one #.